top of page

 Software

-The first three examples below show the direct output (no exposure or colour adjustments, no noise reduction or sharpening) from each of the three pieces of software that I found could export the .MDC files on a Windows PC.
-The last image shows the processed image using the export from PicaJet (my favourite output)..
+The first three examples below show the direct output from each of the three supporting Windows software (no exposure or colour adjustments, no noise reduction or sharpening).
+The last image shows a processed image, that was exported from PicaJet.

 Image Quality